 To really enjoy Melbourne in winter, rug up and get outside in it to enjoy a local market.
 Melbourne has some great night markets, but the Queen Victoria Winter Night Market is the biggest and the best.

-It’s on every Wednesday evening between 7 June and 30 August, from 5pm.
+It’s on every Wednesday evening from 5-10pm.
 The market has live music, food stalls, baked goods and warming drinks.
 Bonus: entry is free.
 (PS.
 Check out more free things to do in Melbourne.)

 If you want to spend some time like a local, then grab your wallet, refrain from eating in the afternoon before you go and have a great time at the Queen Victoria Market.